rafaelpavan95/Hands_On_Machine_Learning/README.md

 # Hands_On_Machine_Learning

-Repositório para atividades do livro: **SQL Cookbook** da editora O'Reilly
+Repositório para atividades do livro: **Hands-On Machine Learning with Scikit-Learn, Keras and Tensorflow** da editora O'Reilly

 ## Hands On Machine Learning: